Loading content

 Lived Experience Advisory Panel

-The panel is made up of six individuals who have lived experience of modern slavery and acts as a liaison across the PEC team, bringing their wealth of knowledge into the day-to-day work of the Centre.
+The panel is made up of individuals who have lived experience as a vital source of expertise to inform the day-to-day work of the PEC.

 The Panel’s responsibilities include: